 Looking Toward the Future of Pre-Competitive Collaboration and Sustainable Supply Chains

 Want to know more?
-Reach out to Resonance’s Katelin Kennedy, Director of Sustainability, to learn more about how we help companies collaborate to advance supply chain sustainability.
+Reach out to a strategic partnership manager to learn more about how we help companies collaborate to advance supply chain sustainability.

 Editor’s Note: This post was originally published on January 8, 2021, and has been updated for accuracy and current best practices.